Swee Touch Nee: The red and gold tins

-Swee-Touch-Nee Tea was originally packaged in red and gold steamer trunk-style tins that would soon become a familiar item in many Jewish American households, particularly New York City and the surrounding areas.
+Swee-Touch-Nee Tea was originally packaged in red and gold steamer trunk-style tins that would soon become a familiar item in many Jewish American households, particularly in New York City and the surrounding areas.
 The company switched to red and gold cardboard packaging in the late 1960s.
 Original Swee-Touch-Nee Tea tins are held in collections at the Jewish Museum (Manhattan), the National Museum of American History, and the Jewish Museum of Maryland.

 Vintage Swee-Touch-Nee Tea tins are considered collector's items and can occasionally be found in antique stores and online marketplaces throughout the world.
 Swee-Touch-Nee Tea tins dated from the late 1880s until approximately 1913 are labelled in the original Russian script.
 Tins from approximately 1913 until 1917 are labelled in both English and Russian.
 Following the 1917 Russian Revolution, Swee-Touch-Nee Tea tins were produced with only English text, a result of the negative public sentiment surrounding the antisemitic trope of Jewish Bolshevism.